ppy/osu-wiki/wiki/People/Beatmap_Nominators/en.md

 Becoming a Beatmap Nominator
 ----------------------------

 With the change to the team in August 2014, joining the Beatmap Nominators became a lot easier than it used to be in the past.
-The [Quality Assurance Team](https://osu.ppy.sh/g/7) will post an announcement for Beatmap Nominator Sign-ups to the [Pending Beatmaps Subforum](https://osu.ppy.sh/forum/6) in irregular intervals of approximately one month.
+The [Quality Assurance Team](https://osu.ppy.sh/g/7) will post an announcement for Beatmap Nominator Sign-ups to the [Pending Beatmaps Subforum](https://osu.ppy.sh/forum/6) in irregular intervals of approximately one to two months.

 ### Basic Criteria
 Modders that aim to apply to the Beatmap Nominators must fulfill the following criteria: